leonow32/verilog-fpga/readme.md

 + [Decoder 7seg](/decoder_7seg) - Simple module to convert 4-bit binary data into 7-segment code that can drive a 7-segment display.
 Supports displaying digits from 0 to 9 and hexadecimal values from A to F. Made as a fully combinational logic without any clock and reset signals.
 Can be used with common cathode and common anode displays.
 + [Display Multiplexed Const](/display_multiplexed_const) - Module that controls an 8-digit LED display with a common cathode.
 Supports blanking out unnecessary zeros and adjustable multiplexing period.
++ [Display Multiplexed Variable](/display_multiplexed_variable) - Module that controls an n-digit LED display with a common cathode.
+The number of digits in the display is controlled with a parameter.
+Supports blanking out unnecessary zeros and adjustable multiplexing period.

 **Timing:**